Service Intervals

 You can also select the option Show Service Intervals on the service item card by using the quick search (ALT+Q).

-• The page Service Intervals is displayed.
+• The Service Intervals page is displayed.

-• To create a new service interval for the service Item, click New in the menu bar.
+• To create a new service interval for the service Item, click on New in the menu bar.

-• A blank line is added to the table Service Intervals .
+• A blank line is added to the Service Intervals table.

 • Complete the following information: